akuhara/MC3deconv/README.md

 The technique developed here, MC3deconv, nicely overcomes these issues.
 The method optimizes the equation of multichannel deconvolution, in which two components of the reciver-sided Green's functions are related directly without deconvolution.
 To regularize the inverse problem, these Green's functions are expressed in the form of successive pulses.
 The number of pulses, their timing, and amplitudes are inverted using Bayesian techniques, the reversible-jump Markov-chain Monte Carlo and the Parallel Tempering.

-More details can be found in [the paper by T. Akuhara (currently in revision)].
+More details can be found in Akuhara et al. (2019).

 ## Terms of use
 * Please cite the following paper when you publish an article or making presentation using this method.